 A low-budget, black-and-white production directed by Herman Hoffman from a screenplay by Cyril Hume – itself from a “story” by Edmund Cooper – The Invisible Boy is a cute little movie that has moments as silly as Robot Monster while also offering some intriguing concepts that predate later sci-fi classics like 2001: A Space Odyssey, Colossus: The Forbin Project, and The Terminator and its sequels.

-Like Robot Monster or Invaders from Mars, The Invisible Boy may all be the dream of the title character, for so much of it is propelled by a young boy’s boredom while much of it fails to make any sense.
+Besides, like Robot Monster or Invaders from Mars, The Invisible Boy may all be the dream of the title character, for so much of it is propelled by a young boy’s boredom and much of it fails to make any sense.

 Despite its narrative flaws, The Invisible Boy is, generally speaking, a technically well-made film, especially in its use of rear projections and matte paintings.

 As for the absurd adult reactions to Timmy’s and Robby the Robot’s exploits, it borders on Dalian surrealism.
 Even so, it’s all played straight – thus making it even funnier.

 Director: Herman Hoffman.

 Cast: Richard Eyer.
 Philip Abbott.
 Diane Brewster.
 Robby the Robot.
 Harold J. Stone.
 Robert H. Harris.
 Gage Clark.

 Cinematography: Harold E. Wellman.
 Film Editing: John Faure.
 Music: Les Baxter.
 Art Direction: Merrill Pye.
 Producer: Nicholas Nayfack.

 “The Invisible Boy: Robby the Robot in Low-Budget Sci-Fier Predating 2001 & The Terminator Movies” review text © Dan Schneider; image captions & brief summary © Alt Film Guide.